 Wooden chalets line the streets with festive holiday markets, or Marché de Noel.
 Vendors set up a beautiful array of festive goods to tempt you with unique gift items and handcrafted specialties.
 You’ll find artwork, jewelry, toys and delicious sweets.
 Warm up with some Vin Chaud.
-There are nearly a dozen different markets to choose from, but two of our favorites are the markets along the Champs Elysees and the Hotel du Ville.
+There are nearly a dozen different markets to choose from.
 You’ll find a full list of the markets here.

 Paris sparkles in all her glory as thousands of lights illuminate buildings, bridges, churches, and monuments.
 It gets dark early in winter, so plan to stroll in a different neighborhood each evening to take in the holiday magic.
 We love the grand department store Galeries Lafayette, which is bathed in lights both outside and inside.
 And don’t miss the child-pleasing, elaborate animated window displays.
 They put a riser in front of each window so even the smallest children can get a good view.

-The trees along the Champs Elysees are enrobed in thousands of twinkling lights, and climb aboard the huge Ferris Wheel at the Place la Concorde for a dazzling view of the city lights.
+The trees along the Champs Elysees are enrobed in thousands of twinkling lights, and climb aboard the huge Ferris wheel near Place la Concorde for a dazzling view of the city lights.
 And while you’re strolling, stop and enjoy a steaming Nutella crepe or roasted chestnuts from the street vendors.

 Yes, it’s touristy, but is a beautiful place to visit, and not nearly as crowded as visiting in summer.
 Our Notre Dame apartment rental for your vacation in Paris is a stone’s throw from this beautiful cathedral.